Hyundai Grandeur: XG350

-The 2002 XG350 models were equipped with a larger 3.5-liter V6 Sigma 194 hp engine.
+The 2002 XG350 models were equipped with a larger 3.5-litre V6 Sigma 194 hp engine.
 While providing 2 hp more horsepower than the previous engine, it offered an additional 38 lbft of torque, now rated at 216 lbft.
 16-inch bright 10-spoke alloy wheels were an inch larger than for the 2001 model year.
 In the United States, the power moonroof was no longer an option on base models.
 2003 brought a new instrument cluster, and updated graphics for the console trip computer.

 In the 2004 model year, the XG350 received larger front brakes (discs went from 10.9- to 12-inch), which in turn required a 16-inch spare tire as standard equipment, replacing the 'space-saver' design used since 2001.
 Also new this year were restyled front and rear bumpers, bodyside moldings, headlights (now with HID availability), driving lights, tail lamps, grille, and deck lid with recessed license plate holder.
 The high-mounted stop lamp in the rear window went to an all-new LED design.
-The interior wood-tone trim changed to a lighter shade, glove compartment and storage bins were now covered in charcoal gray material (formerly black), the door-mounted power window switch panels now matched the interior color (previously, they were high-gloss wood-tone), recessed seat tethers allowed for secure installation of child seats in all three rear seat positions, and the trunk hinges were now supported using hydraulic pistons.
-Standard equipment leather upholstery was available in solid deep charcoal or a two-tone finish featuring a tan interior with brown dashboard/center console and upper door trim.
-The L versions were equipped with specific 12-spoke silver-painted allow rims featuring center caps covering the lug nuts.
+The interior wood-tone trim changed to a lighter shade, glove compartment and storage bins were now covered in charcoal gray material (formerly black), the door-mounted power window switch panels now matched the interior colour (previously, they were high-gloss wood-tone), recessed seat tethers allowed for secure installation of child seats in all three rear seat positions, and the trunk hinges were now supported using hydraulic pistons.
+Standard equipment leather upholstery was available in solid deep charcoal or a two-tone finish featuring a tan interior with brown dashboard/centre console and upper door trim.
+The L versions were equipped with specific 12-spoke silver-painted allow rims featuring centre caps covering the lug nuts.
 Minor equipment changes inside included redesigned levers for the hood release and tilt steering column, an updated cruise control switch, a recessed trunk pull-down handle, and leather trim around the console armrest tray.

 2005 was the last model year for the XG350, as it would be replaced at the top of the Hyundai line-up by the 2006 Azera.
 Both the base and L models now offered the formerly optional carpeted floor mats as standard equipment, while the L model was now equipped with a standard trunk-mounted eight-disc CD changer.
 The driver's door switch panel featured a restyled power door lock button; it was now designed to feel less like the adjacent power window controls, for ease of differentiation by touch.

 2.0 and 2.5 Delta engines were available in South Korea.